If you are buying and selling a home, does the housing market matter, whether it's going up or down?

 The real question is whether now is the right to time to buy and sell for you and your financial circumstances.

-However, if your property hasn’t risen much in value or, worse still, is worth less than you paid for it, that will make it tough to sell in a falling market.
+However, if your property hasn’t risen much in value or is worth less than you paid for it, that will make it challenging to sell in a falling market.
+It may be better here to stick it out and wait a while longer.

 Speak to your adviser